Skip to main content

 The first is oral semaglutide for weight management.
 The Food and Drug Administration (FDA) has approved Wegovy (semaglutide) tablets, the first oral glucagon-like peptide-1 (GLP-1) receptor agonist for the treatment of obesity.
 Research has shown that the OASIS 4 phase 3 trial achieved an average weight loss of about 17% (16.6%), when used along with a reduced calorie diet and exercise and if all patients stayed on treatment, compared to about 3% (2.7%) for placebo.
 The product has not yet received EMA approval as of May 2026; Norwegian availability depends on the European review timeline.

-The second is retatrutide, Eli Lilly's investigational triple hormone receptor agonist.
+The second is retatrutide, Eli Lilly's not-yet-approved triple hormone receptor agonist.
 Preclinical data points and now phase 3 data point to a step change in efficacy.
 The TRIUMPH-4 trial reported results in December 2025 that reframe what is mechanistically possible.
 Eli Lilly's triple hormone receptor agonist cut body weight by 26.6% on a placebo-adjusted basis and reduced knee osteoarthritis pain by 75%, capping off a trio of wildly successful readouts for the pharma's obesity pipeline.

 Studies have shown that participants taking retatrutide 12mg lost an average of 28.7% of their body weight at 68 weeks, while those taking retatrutide 9mg lost 26.4%.
 However, the safety signal deserves attention.
 Lilly did report a safety signal called dysesthesia in 8.8% and 20.9% of patients on the 9 mg and 12 mg doses, respectively.
 In the placebo arm, just 0.7% of patients reported this side effect.
 Dysesthesia is an abnormal sense of touch that causes normal sensations to feel unusual or painful.